 Damp is also often a problem in listed homes and if not damp-proofed when the problem arises, can lead to ruinously expensive repairs and this is one major reason why very old homes become a noose round the neck of the owner.

-There are several systems to alleviate this, one being, by coincidence (LOL!) a product we stock and apply ourselves, known as clear-coat, and you can see more info about that using think LINK which opens in a new window.
+There are several systems to alleviate this, one being, by coincidence (LOL!) a product we stock and apply ourselves, known as clear-coat, which is a completely transparent damp-proof wall coating.

 The product cures erosion, damp and mould, which can kill a house is left untreated.
 The good thing about the system is the fact it does not change the look of the house in any way as the system soaks inside the bricks or blocks, and NOT on the outside of the wall such as a DIY waterproofing product.